mongodb/specifications/source/unified-test-format/unified-test-format.rst

 This operator can be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_).
-If the `session entity <entity_session_>`_session entity is defined in the current test's `Entity Map`_, the test runner MUST assert that the actual value equals its logical session ID; otherwise, the test runner MUST raise an error for an undefined or mistyped entity.
+If the `session entity <entity_session_>`_ is defined in the current test's `Entity Map`_, the test runner MUST assert that the actual value equals its logical session ID; otherwise, the test runner MUST raise an error for an undefined or mistyped entity.
 The YAML file SHOULD use an `alias node`_ for a session entity's ``id`` field (e.g. ``session: *session0``).